IBM/data-prep-kit/doc/repo.md

 Overridable macro values include the following:
 DOCKER - the name of the docker executable to use.
 DOCKER=docker DOCKER_FILE - the name of the docker file to use.
 DOCKER_FILE=Dockerfile DOCKER_REGISTRY_ENDPOINT - the docker registry location to publish images.
-DOCKER_REGISTRY_ENDPOINT=quay.io/dataprep1/data-prep-lab
+DOCKER_REGISTRY_ENDPOINT=quay.io/dataprep1/data-prep-kit
 DOCKER_HOSTNAME - the name of the docker registry to use.
 DOCKER_HOSTNAME=quay.io DOCKER_NAMESPACE - the name space to use in the registry.
 DOCKER_NAMESPACE=dataprep1 DOCKER_NAME - the name under the name space where images are publishes.
-DOCKER_NAME=data-prep-lab DOCKER_REGISTRY_USER - the docker user to use.
+DOCKER_NAME=data-prep-kit DOCKER_REGISTRY_USER - the docker user to use.
 DOCKER_REGISTRY_USER=dataprep1 DOCKER_REGISTRY_KEY - the docker user to use.
 DOCKER_REGISTRY_KEY=secret PYTHON - the python executable to use.
 PYTHON=python